 Pla-teau: a state of little or no change following a period of activity or progress.

 1. Workout 3+ times per week.
-During a typical week I workout 5-6 days for about a 30 minutes per day!
-I don't have a set number of days per week I work out.
-I listen to my body; if I feel like I need a recovery day I take it.
+During a typical week I workout 5-6 days for about 30 minutes per day!
+If I feel like I need a recovery day I take it.

 2. Increase weight (Overload principal)